ribtoks/intmaker/content/post/monitoring-tiny-lambdas.md

 ## Aftermath

+Using this system, first of all, requires some discipline with logging.
+You will need to define what is _an error_ and what is not.
+It actually took me couple of reports to downgrade certain logging types to _"warning"_ level, knowing that I actually do not want to be notified about them.

 This small lambda function that sends error reports, proved to be **immensely useful** for me.
 Backend of my services consists mostly of few dozens of lambda functions and thanks to the log reports, I found and fixed few important bugs!
 Given the 2 mornings I spent creating this function, the payoff absolutely exceeded my expectations.

 And how satisfying it is to receive a report that contains `"0 logs were found"`!